 No products in the cart.

-It seems everyone lately is talking about the wide and varied benefits of cannabidiol, CBD oil, or hemp oil.
+It seems everyone lately is talking about cannabidiol, CBD oil, or hemp oil.
 Full spectrum CBD oil is a natural substance that is extracted from industrial hemp, and is federally legal as it contains no more than trace amounts (<0.3%) of THC, the substance responsible for providing marijuana’s “high.”
-CBD oil is currently being scientifically studied for its natural benefits in healing conditions such as:

-On average, a bottle of CBD oil will be good for approximately fourteen to twenty-four months (14 to 24 months).
+On average, a bottle of CBD oil will be good for approximately 14 to 24 months.
 Don’t worry if you have some CBD that’s older than this, though.
 CBD that’s past its prime won’t typically spoil, turn rancid, or make you sick; however, it may begin to lose potency once it’s expired.
 Over time, the CBD can begin to oxidize and break down (and evaporate), making it less effective as compared to when it was fresh.

 When purchasing from a reputable manufacturer, certain precautions have likely been taken to extend the shelf-life of your CBD oil.
 For example, pure CBD oil is best, without added ingredients that can diminish the life expectancy of the product.
 Many manufacturers use dark green glass bottles for packaging, to reduce or eliminate exposure to light or sunlight.
 The extraction method is also important, as CO2 extraction is considered to be the gold standard for CBD manufacturing, and also promotes a longer shelf life.
 Also, consider the delivery method.
 For example, softgels tend to last longer than capsules since they are fully sealed and airtight.

 As a consumer, you can store your CBD properly to help prolong its viable shelf life.
 Specifically, avoid light, heat, excess exposure to air, and moisture.